-The Environmental Research, Development, and Demonstration Authorization Act (ERDDAA) requires the EPA to make available to the SAB proposed criteria documents, standards, limitations, and technical information on which the proposed actions are based.
+The Environmental Research, Development, and Demonstration Authorization Act (ERDDAA) requires the EPA to make available to the SAB proposed criteria documents, standards, limitations, and relevant supporting scientific and technical information when provided to any other federal agency for formal review and comment.
 The SAB may, within the time specified by the Administrator, make available advice and comments on the adequacy of the scientific and technical basis of the proposed actions.
 To fulfill ERDDAA requirements, the Associate Administrator for the Office of Policy, the Deputy Assistant Administrator for Science Policy in the Office of Research and Development, and the Director of the Science Advisory Board Staff Office on February 28, 2022, clarified the process for Review of Science Supporting EPA Decisions.
 Under this process, the SAB Work Group for the Review of Science Supporting EPA Decisions holds monthly meetings to examine planned actions sent to the SAB Office.

-On May 27, and June 24, 2022, the SAB Work Group for the Review of Science Supporting EPA Decisions met to review planned actions listed on EPA's 2021 Fall Regulatory Agenda and consider whether the science supporting these actions should be reviewed by the SAB.
+On October 27 and December 12, 2022, the SAB Work Group for the Review of Science Supporting EPA Decisions met to review planned actions listed on EPA's 2022 Spring Regulatory Agenda and consider whether the science supporting these actions should be reviewed by the SAB.
 The EPA provided additional information on some of these rules.
-The Work Group found that eight EPA planned actions did not merit SAB review.
+The Work Group recommended that the SAB develop a commentary on the science supporting one planned action and found that five EPA planned actions do not merit SAB review.1

-The Chartered SAB met on July 18th and July 20th, 2022 and discussed the Work Group recommendations.
-The Chartered SAB agreed that the following eight planned EPA actions do not merit further review by the SAB.
-The SAB findings with regard to these eight planned actions are summarized in Attachment A.
+The Chartered SAB met on January 20, 2023, and discussed the Work Group recommendations.
+The Chartered SAB agreed that the SAB should develop a commentary on the science supporting the proposed rule titled Volume Requirements for 2023 and Beyond Under the Renewable Fuel Standard Program.
+A summary of the SAB finding regarding this action is provided in Attachment A. The SAB also agreed that the following five planned EPA actions do not merit further review by the SAB.
+A summary of the SAB findings regarding these actions is provided in Attachment B.